How The Map Was Made

 After each day of drawing how the trail really covered the land, Iʼd take the drawn over scans home and transfer the image, by hand, onto the large sheet of the drawing paperʼs 6”x6” grids.
 This was all done by mechanical pencil, and after constant erasing and re-drawing, when I was REALLY SURE of the accuracy, Iʼd apply ink to the line work.

 This ink drawing was done with Rapidograph pens of varying widths, something Iʼd learned how to do in my cartography classes up at Humboldt State University in the 1980ʼs.
 My first job out of college was with Thomas Bros.
 Maps in Irvine, CA. In fact, at the time, we were still drawing street atlases by hand on light tables!
 All features on this map, along with the lettering, was done by hand.
 The next step, after the entire map was inked, was to scan the project at 300 dpi, thus converting my project into a JPEG ﬁle.
 Now Iʼd be able to color the trails, streams and roads on my laptop using an edition of Photoshop.
 Although I thought that the ink work was the most myopic part of the project, Iʼd soon discover that applying color to the project would be even more intense!
 While coloring, this process also gave me the chance to clean up a lot of my drawing.
 Some re-do’s were visible on the inked copy itself, while many more showed up at 200% scale on the Photoshop canvas (screen).
 A challenge that every cartographer encounters with any map is always what to leave in and what to leave out.
 Most contour lines were purposely omitted, with only index contours being drawn in at 200′ intervals.
 Special attention has been given to trail junctions and stream crossings.
 Eventually, after endless edits, I ﬁnally had copies printed in late November of 2014.
-As conditions in the environment change and trail realignments occur, I will make changes to the map image as needed.
+As conditions in the environment change and trail realignments occur, I make changes to the map image as needed.
 This current map is now in its’ third edition and available in either paper or pdf form.
 Itʼs my hope that you ﬁnd this edition of the “Chantry Flat – Mt.
 Wilson Trails” map an enjoyable addition to your outdoor experience.